+The fight against tax evasion and tax avoidance has progressed substantially over the last few years.
+International co-operation and exchange of information (EOI) have emerged as vital tools in tackling illicit financial flows (IFFs).
 Countries that are destinations for these flows, including financial centres in Europe, Asia, America, the Caribbean and Pacific, now participate in the global effort to improve tax transparency and EOI for tax purposes thus helping developing countries to prevent the outflows and identify the people involved.

-The Yaoundé Declaration marks the beginning of the next stage in the effort to improve international tax co-operation to combat IFFs in Africa.
-African ministers have called upon the African Union “to lead in the tax transparency and information exchange agenda for Africa, and foster stronger collaboration among countries and regions to stem illicit flows and enhance domestic resource mobilisation on the continent”.
-This was a key message of the Declaration released at the ministerial segment of the second AU Specialized Technical Committee on Finance, Monetary Affairs, Economic Planning and Integration held in Addis-Ababa on 16-17 April 2018.
+In the declaration released at the ministerial segment of the second AU Specialised Technical Committee on Finance, Monetary Affairs, Economic Planning and Integration, which was held in Addis-Ababa on 16-17 April 2018, ministers called upon the African Union “to lead in the tax transparency and information exchange agenda for Africa, and foster stronger collaboration among countries and regions to stem illicit flows and enhance domestic resource mobilisation on the continent”.

 More African countries are expected to join the Declaration and all are encouraged to do so.
-The ultimate goal of is to ensure that African countries and organisations take ownership of the tax transparency agenda promoting it to serve African interests in fighting against tax evasion and IFFs.
+The ultimate goal is to ensure that African countries and organisations take ownership of the tax transparency agenda promoting it to serve African interests in fighting against tax evasion and IFFs.

 » Yaoundé Declaration with list of signatories | version française

 » Statement of the African Heads of tax administrations at the occasion of the working dinner celebrating the 5th anniversary of the Yaoundé Declaration | version française (June 2022)

 » Tax Transparency in Africa 2022: Africa Initiative Progress Report | version française (June 2022)